Adastra-thw/Tortazo/docs/faqs.rst

 =================
 I get an strange error... ¿What can I do?
 =================
-Well, this is very ambiguous, don't you think?
+Well, your question is very ambiguous, don't you think?
 If after read the documentation  :ref:`getting_started` and read this FAQ :ref:`faqs_tortazo`` you can not solve it, please contact me :ref:`contact_adastra`